Last updated: 12/01/2012

 Issues

 You may hear of "issues" using the WiFiRanger routers.
 They have an innovative and easy to use interface to a complex set of "back-end" capabilities.
 This interface shields the user from having to understand complex networking issues.
 But it can also introduce issues.
-I have to say, that the latest firmware is pretty good and it keeps improving.
-The only real problem I have seen is that you have to occasionally reboot (power cycle) the router.
-How often varies, but I tend to do it every several days.
-No big deal.
-I think it is associated with a memory leak in the firmware code, because if you leave the user interface to the router configuration running then you have to power cycle more often.
-But that is just a guess.
-Nevertheless, it is a an easy issue to "work around", and the benefits of using the router are so great that it is worth rebooting once in awhile.
+I have to say, that the latest firmware excellent and it keeps improving.

 Of all the products I own I run the WiFiRanger Go.

-WiFiRanger routers have the ability to interact seamlessly with the Mobile or Marine.
-The Mobile and Marine are a separate carrier-grade radio with its own antenna that is able to act as a wifi repeater.
-It picks up the wifi signal with its powerful antenna and then sends it via an Ethernet cable up to 250' to the WiFiRanger.
+WiFiRanger routers have the ability to interact seamlessly with the rooftop unit.
+The rooftop units are a separate carrier-grade radio with its own antenna that is able to act as a wifi repeater.
+It picks up the wifi signal with its powerful antenna and then sends it via an Ethernet cable up to 250' to the WiFiRanger indoor router.
 Or if configured properly it can send the signal wirelessly.
 There the original wifi signal is repeated on the local WLAN for your use.
-This provides the ability to capture wifi from much greater distances than just using the WiFiRanger Home or Go router by itself.
-If you read the section on CPEs (Customer Premises Equipment), below, you will understand that the WFRBoost is a carrier-grade device configured as a CPE (in the case shown here a Ubiquity Bullet).
+This provides the ability to capture wifi from much greater distances than just using the WiFiRanger router by itself.
+If you read the section on CPEs (Customer Premises Equipment), below, you will understand that the WFRBoost is a carrier-grade device configured as a CPE (in the case shown here a MikroTik Metal).

 Until now it has been very difficult for people not experienced with networking to configure and manage CPEs .
-The WiFiRanger software integrates the configuration and management of the Mobile/Marine into a single Control Panel with a simple web interface.
-It greatly simplifies dealing with a set of complex network devices and allows the average user to gain the benefit that formerly was only available to those willing to learn enough about networking to deal with setting up these devices.
+The WiFiRanger software integrates the configuration and management of the rooftop unit into a single Control Panel with a simple web interface.
+It greatly simplifies dealing with a set of complex network devices and allows the average user to gain the benefit that formerly was only available to those willing to learn enough about networking to deal with configuring these devices.

-If you plan on capturing WiFi signals with the WiFiRanger then I strongly suggest that you consider the merits of a Mobile/Marine to do so.
-While the Go router has a very good radio/antenna set in it, it is still not as capable as a when it is combined with a Mobile.
-However, if you are just looking to "improve" capture in an RV park or other environment where your laptop alone can connect to the AP (access point, or hotspot) then the Go alone may be sufficient.
-You could start with it an then add a Mobile if required.
+If you plan on capturing WiFi signals with the WiFiRanger then I strongly suggest that you consider the merits of the rooftop unit (Elite or Sky2) to do so.
+While the Go2 router has a very good radio/antenna set in it, it is still not as capable as a when it is combined with an Elite rooftop unit.
+However, if you are just looking to "improve" capture in an RV park or other environment where your laptop alone can connect to the AP (access point, or hotspot) then the Go2 alone may be sufficient.
+You could start with it an then add an Elite if required.

-The WiFiRanger Mobile or Marine overcome ALL of the issues with wifi signal capture in RVs.
+The WiFiRanger Sky2 or Elite overcome ALL of the issues with wifi signal capture in RVs.

 • It is located on the roof, so it has better line-of-sight to the wifi hotspot